 Part B: Develop TWO digital task cards that could be used to scaffold independent learning in science.
-The cards should demonstrate a clear understanding of the items selected in Part A and use content from the two sub-strands of Biological

-(for one card) and Earth and Space sciences (for the other card).
+The cards should demonstrate a clear understanding of the items selected in Part A and use content from the two sub-strands of Biological (for one card) and Earth and Space sciences (for the other card).
 The cards should cover a range of activities and include:

-- Biological sciences: A card suitable for use by learners in a primary classroom (select one year level from Foundation to Year 6).
-This card must be printable and suitable for a student to use with minimal teacher support. - Earth and Space sciences: A card suitable for use by learners in a different primary classroom (select one year level from Foundation to Year 6).
+Biological sciences: A card suitable for use by learners in a primary classroom (select one year level from Foundation to Year 6).
 This card must be printable and suitable for a student to use with minimal teacher support.

+Earth and Space sciences: A card suitable for use by learners in a different primary classroom (select one year level from Foundation to Year 6).
+This card must be printable and suitable for a student to use with minimal teacher support.
 Each card should clearly identify the learning outcomes from the Australian Curriculum (Science) that it supports.
 The card should also contain basic instructions for use but most of this information is best written on the website that the task card links to.
-Any hyperlinks that are used must work and login details must be provided if you use a site which requires registration.
-There should also be evidence of differentiation to show that you have carefully matched the activities with the age group and ability level of your intended student.
-Details on how to approach differentiation are provided in the Assessment Task 2 template.
+Any hyperlinks that are used must work so avoid using sites which requires registration for the user (i.e., marker).